knutli/lrn2eth/README.md

 - msg.value (how many wei was sent with the message)
 - msg.sender (address of the sender of the message)

-## Scripts and tasks

-- They basically do the same thing.
-Interact with contract, deploy smart contracts.
-- Tasks are better for plugins.
-Scripts are better for your own local development.

-## Hardhat

-- A dev environment that basically helps you with all things smart contract.
-- It provides both a local Ethereum network through its Hardhat network, as well as the ability to spin up a localhost network (by running yarn hardhat node).
-- Extensible, composable, flexible tooling platform
-- In short, it's a tool that automates a ton of shit for you

 ## Composability

 - A smart contract can be imported into another smart contract and given a name